chrizree/LANTurtleQuickCredsVariant/README.md

 Comments in general:
 - Doesn't capture creds for users on the same PC that isn't currently logged in (pretty logic though)
 - Doesn't work if the current user is logged in with a Microsoft account (i.e. an online account)
+- You can "fool" the same Windows box only once, or... it's at least a lot more difficult and time consuming to try a second time